HubSpot and Salesforce: An Expert on When To Choose and When To Integrate

 And if that wasn’t already enough of a difficult choice, there are situations where just one tool won’t cut it.
 Salesforce and HubSpot each have a suite of features beyond CRM, meaning they might be more suited to certain teams.
 That’s when you need to find a way to integrate the two — or force someone to keep data up to date by going back and forth.

 We spoke to Simon Jasmin, a Salesforce Architect and Marketing Automation Specialist with years of experience delivering CRM solutions to clients.
 Now the founder of Elevatek, Simon walked us through some of the key differences between Hubspot and Salesforce.
-Mainly: how to pick the right platform, when to consider integration, and what it’s like to use both powerhouse tools simultaneously.
+Mainly: how to pick the right platform, when to consider a Salesforce integration, and what it’s like to use both powerhouse tools simultaneously.

 Why Salesforce?